 As of March 31, 2010, we determined that we were not in compliance with the financial covenant in the Agreements regarding our net income.
 On May 11, 2010, we received a notice of default from Wells Fargo related to our noncompliance.
 As a result, Wells Fargo imposed default pricing of an additional 3.0% effective March 1, 2010.
 On June 11, 2010, we received from Wells Fargo a waiver of our noncompliance with the financial covenant as of March 31, 2010 and amended the Agreements to set the covenants for Fiscal 2011.
-As a condition of the amended Agreements, we had restricted \$5.0 million of cash effective June 11, 2010 as additional security for the Credit Facility.
-We are in discussions with Wells Fargo pertaining to the release of the restricted cash and expect that Wells Fargo will release one-half of the restricted cash in the quarter ending December 31, 2010 with the remainder to be released in equal parts upon confirming covenant compliance after each of the next two quarters.
-If we had not obtained the waiver and amended the Agreements, we would not be able to draw additional funds under the Credit Facility.
-In addition, we have pledged our accounts receivables, inventories, equipment, patents and other assets as collateral under the Agreements, which would be subject to seizure by Wells Fargo if we were in default under the Agreements and unable to repay the indebtedness.
-Wells Fargo also has the option to terminate the Agreements or accelerate the indebtedness during a period of noncompliance.
-As of September 30, 2010, we were in compliance with the covenants contained in the amended Agreements and based on our current forecasts we believe we will maintain compliance with the covenants through the end of Fiscal 2011.
+As a condition of the amended Agreements, Wells Fargo restricted \$5.0 million of cash effective June 11, 2010 as additional security for the Credit Facility.
+As of December 31, 2010, we were in compliance with the covenants contained in the amended Agreements.
+The Credit Facility includes financial covenants through March 31, 2011, at which time the covenants for subsequent periods will be negotiated.
+It is possible that we will be unable to meet the financial covenants at March 31, 2011.
+If a covenant violation were to occur, we would expect to be able to negotiate a waiver of compliance from Wells Fargo.
+If we were unable to obtain such a waiver, Wells Fargo has the option to terminate the Agreements or accelerate the indebtedness.

-On June 29, 2010, the Company entered into a Fourth Amendment to the Agreements (the "Fourth Amendment") with Wells Fargo.
+On June 29, 2010, we entered into a Fourth Amendment to the Agreements (the "Fourth Amendment") with Wells Fargo.
 The Fourth Amendment amended the financial covenant related to capital expenditures by adding a limitation on expenditures for Fiscal 2011.
-Under the terms of the Fourth Amendment, the Company may not incur or contract to incur capital expenditures of more than (i) \$4.5 million in the aggregate during Fiscal 2011, and (ii) zero for each subsequent year until the Company and Wells Fargo agree on limits on capital expenditures for subsequent periods based on the Company's projections for such periods.
+Under the terms of the Fourth Amendment, we may not incur or contract to incur capital expenditures of more than (i) \$4.5 million in the aggregate during Fiscal 2011, and (ii) zero for each subsequent year until the Company and Wells Fargo agree on limits on capital expenditures for subsequent periods based on management's projections for such periods.